gdsports/NSGadget_Pi/README_pinball.md

 ![Pinball controller made from cardboard box with arcade buttons](./images/pinball_controller.jpg)

-The prototype pinball controller is a cardboard box containing the USB joystick encoder board and seven arcade buttons.
+The prototype pinball controller is a cardboard box containing the USB joystick encoder board and nine arcade buttons.

 ## Software